HarshJahajpuriya/TaskManager/README.md

 A simple MEAN stack task management app that lets users register, log in, and manage their tasks with ease—create, update, complete, or delete tasks.
 Features include a user-friendly interface, validations, and robust error handling for a smooth experience.

+## Features:
+1. Login and Registration: User can register and login, during registration user will select his/her ROLE, which will later provide them certain authorities.
+The role of the user will be extracted from the JWT token on the server through a middleware.
+2. Authentication: JWT token based authentication has been implemented.
+On the server the a middleware will validate the token on the protected routes.
+3. Routes:
+    - '/', '/login', '/register', '/not-found: <b>Not protected</b>
+    - '/dashboard': <b>Protected</b>
+4. Role based Authorization:
+    - Manager: Can access all the CRUD operations and can see all the tasks.
+    - Team Lead: Can see all the tasks except MANAGER's, he/she can modify and assign tasks. <b>But cannot create Tasks</b>.
+    - Employee: Can see and modify tasks assigned to them only, and then cannot assign task to any one else other then themselves.
+They <b>can create Tasks</b> but these tasks will also be assigned to them only.
+5. Form Validation has been applied on each form, submit button will get enabled only when the form data is valid.
+6. Created and Last updated time stamps for Tasks are being maintained on the dashboard.
+7. Two references are being maintained for Task, one for the creator and the other for the user to which it is assigned.
+8. Filter functionality has been implemented for status of Tasks.
+9. Real-Time updates are being reflected because of the use of socket programming.

 <hr/>

 <span style="color:red;"><b>NOTE:</b></span>